LLAMA: The Low-Level Abstraction For Memory Access: Evaluation

 \subsection{Layout changing copying}

 In the future data throughput will depend largely on the performance of copy operations.
 This includes streaming data through the memory hierarchy and shuffling data for better parallel access.
 In the following benchmark we will investigate the runtime of copying two large data sets from one memory layout to another.
-Whereas the n-body benchmark in section \ref{sec:nbody} performed additional computations, the benchmark presented now purely shuffles data.
+Whereas the n-body benchmark in section~\ref{sec:nbody} performed additional computations, the benchmark presented now purely shuffles data.

-Figure \ref{fig:viewcopy_cpu_titanx} shows the throughput achieved when copying 7 field particles and 100 field records of HEP event data\footnote{ Events in High Energy Physics are usually interactions of particles measured by particle detectors.
+Figure~\ref{fig:viewcopy_cpu_titanx} shows the throughput achieved when copying 7 field particles and 100 field records of HEP event data\footnote{ Events in a HEP detector are usually considered the result of an interaction.
+One such interaction can result in a very large number of events.
 An event typically contains a multitude of detector measurements and reconstructed information from those. } between two views of using different memory layouts using several strategies.
 The \lstinline{naive copy} consists of nested loops over the array and record dimensions and copies field-wise.
 The \lstinline{std::copy} version uses the equally named STL algorithm and iterators on the LLAMA view, also copying field-wise.
 The \lstinline{aosoa_copy}s are specialized and layout-aware copy algorithms that copy $min(N,M)$ fields as chunks between an AoSoA$N$ and an AoSoA$M$ layout.
 While copying chunks, the (r) versions of \lstinline{aosoa_copy} read contiguously, whereas the (w) versions write contiguously.
 SoA can be seen as an AoSoA with an inner array length equal to the product of the array dimensions.
 For reference, the throughput of \lstinline{memcpy} with one and multiple threads is also listed.

 The throughput of the field-wise naive copy turns out better than anticipated for simple record dimensions, as seen when copying the particles, even outperforming one version of the specialized \lstinline{aosoa_copy} when copying particles between SoA MB and AoSoA32.
 By contrast, when copying the heterogeneous event data, the element-wise copies perform significantly worse.
 We assume this is due to the loop structure, which iterates the record fields in the inner loop and thus access memory with a large stride on SoA MB and a medium stride on AoSoA layouts.